 As today's education landscape continues to undergo rapid change in technology, economy and culture, school administrative leaders must be equipped with the skills, knowledge and vision to steer institutions through this ongoing evolution.

-California Lutheran University's Doctor of Education in K-12 Educational Leadership empowers seasoned professionals to further enhance their abilities and position themselves for heightened leadership roles.
-The program provides you with the conceptual lenses, tools of inquiry, and values necessary to positively influence educational organizations and the people who learn and work in them.
+Our Doctor of Education in K-12 Educational Leadership empowers seasoned professionals to further enhance their abilities and position themselves for heightened leadership roles.

 - Leading organizational change in a diverse society

 - Establishing a caring, collaborative learning community

 - Evaluating individual, organizational, and societal education contexts